courtois-neuromod/cneuromod-things/fLoc/floc.rois/code/README.md

 ------------

 ## Step 4.
-Create union masks between T1w-warped group parcels and subjects' task-derived t-score maps
+Create union masks between group parcels and task-derived t-score maps

 This step is to identify category-sensitive voxels in a data-driven manner (using contrast maps derived from subjects' fLoc data), but constrained by group priors (the warped Kanwisher masks).